 The most important takeaway with the envelope budgeting system is that when you run out of money for one particular envelope, you have to stop spending in that category.
 This is why this budgeting system is so impactful – it helps you stick to your budget without running out of money each month.

 Another plus, if you consistently run out of money in one envelope each month, that may show you that you have a budgeting or spending issue in that category.

 Roll Left Over Money to the Next Month

-There are benefits to spending cash.
-People tend to spend less when they must count out the cash when shopping.
-They tend to overspend if they know they are putting it on a credit card.
+- There are benefits to spending cash.
+People tend to spend less when they must count out the cash when shopping, while they tend to overspend if they know they are using a credit or debit card.
 You may find that your spending goes down when you are using this method.